PFAS Water Standards

 Wisconsin Groundwater Standard Development

 In addition to the federal Safe Drinking water Act, Wisconsin uses state groundwater standards to protect and ensure clean groundwater resources since more than two-thirds of Wisconsin residents use groundwater for their drinking water, whether through a private well or public water system.

 In 2018, in the absence of enforceable national standards, Wisconsin began the process to create a Wisconsin groundwater standard for two PFAS: PFOA and PFOS, to protect public health.
-More research on health effects exists for these two PFAS, than for many other PFAS.
+More research on health effects exists for these two PFAS than for many other PFAS.

-After an extensive research review, the Wisconsin Department of Health Services recommended a Groundwater Enforcement Standard of 20 parts per trillion for PFOA and PFOS combined in June 2019 to the Wisconsin Department of Natural Resources.
+After an extensive research review, in June 2019, the Wisconsin Department of Health Services recommended a Groundwater Enforcement Standard of 20 parts per trillion for PFOA and PFOS combined to the Wisconsin Department of Natural Resources.
 This recommendation to update the groundwater standards is designated as “cycle 10.”
 The recommendations will also inform surface water and public drinking water standards.

 The review and recommended interim standards for PFAS are available below: